wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.4.7 =
+* Fixed auto-expand of urls with id-anchors

 = 1.4.6 =
 * Fixed JS bug in 1.4.5 - Sorry people.